 6. Curbside Bulk Pickup

 Some cities allow you to put large items on the curb on specific days.
 You should call your local waste management office first.
-Ask them, “can you throw a microwave in the trash for bulk day?”
-They will tell you if it is allowed or if you need to schedule a special pickup.
+Ask them, “Can you throw a microwave in the trash for bulk day?”
+They will tell you if it is allowed or if you need to schedule a special residential junk pickup.

 7. Hire a Professional Junk Removal Service